aurascoper/Biofilms/Citations.md

-# This work could not be done with out the current work of the following:
+# This work could not be done with out the current work of the following Sysmtems Biology principles:

 Arpit Shukla, Paritosh Parmar, Dweipayan Goswami, Baldev Patel, Meenu Saraf, Characterization of novel thorium tolerant Ochrobactrum intermedium AM7 in consort with assessing its EPS-Thorium binding,